mversluys/premake-ghp/README.md

     package_asset 'instantclient-basiclite-windows.x64-12.1.0.2.0.zip'

 If the asset is a zip file, it will be unzipped into the cache.
-This directive returns an object that can be referred to later.

-### package_asset:include

-Using the object that was returned by package_asset, export an include path from it.

-### package_asset:library

-Using the object that was returned by package_asset, export a library for linking.
-If there are no parameters, it's assumed that the entire asset is a library.
-If there is a parameter, then it refers to a file inside of the library.

-Examples:

-    package_asset('win32-i386.lib').library()
+This directive returns the path to the asset in the cache, or the directory if it was a zip file that was unzipped.
+This path can be used in export directives.

+## Multi-packages

+Sometimes packages can contain different things that can be consumed.
+To facilitate that, packages can specify labels when the export.

+In the package named 'google/protobuf' there could be three projects exported

+    package_export_project('google-protobuf-lite', 'lib-lite')
+    package_export_project('google-protobuf', 'lib')
+    package_export_project('google-protoc', 'compiler')

+To link with a specific library, the label name can be provided

+    package_import_links('google/protobuf', 'lib-lite')

 ## Package best practices